Read a Transcript of Trump's Press Conference on Ethics

 According to BuzzFeed’s own editor, there are some serious reasons to doubt the allegations in the report.
 The executive editor of the New York Times also dismissed the report by saying it was, quote, “Totally unsubstantiated, echoing the concerns that many other reporters expressed on the internet.”

-The fact that BuzzFeed and CNN made the decision to run with this unsubstantiated claim is a sad and pathetic attempt to get clicks.
+SPICER: The fact that BuzzFeed and CNN made the decision to run with this unsubstantiated claim is a sad and pathetic attempt to get clicks.
 The report is not an intelligence report, plain and simple.
 One issue that the report talked about was the relationship of three individuals associated with the campaign.
 These three individuals; Paul Manafort, Michael Cohen, and Carter Page.

 Carter Page is an individual who the president-elect does not know and was put on notice months ago by the campaign.
 Paul Manafort has adamantly denied any of this involvement and Michael Cohen, who is said to have visited Prague in August and September did not leave or enter the United States during this time.
 We asked him to produce his passport to confirm his whereabouts on the dates in question and there was no doubt that he was not in Prague.